HenryJamesGreen/weather-dashboard/README.md

 Wesbite link: https://henryjamesgreen.github.io/weather-dashboard/

-To find the forecast and current weather for a city of your choosing, just type the city in the search bar, click the 'search' button and the data will present itself.
+To find the forecast and current weather for a city of your choosing, just type the city in the search bar, click the 'search' button and the city button will show.
+Click on that city button, and data will present itself.
 The data will also save on your return.
 If you'd like to clear the application, simply click 'clear city history'.

 ## Credits